What's the Best Way to Use Auto-Regulation Training?

 High Readiness Days: When you feel great and warm-up weights move easily, push RPE targets slightly higher.
 If your program calls for RPE 7, work up to RPE 8 and add volume or intensity.

 Low Readiness Days: Reduce RPE targets by 1-2 points and focus on movement quality.
-An RPE 7 day becomes RPE 5-6, emphasizing technique refinement over intensity.
+An RPE 7 day becomes RPE 5-6, emphasizing technique over intensity.

 Volume Autoregulation